China's Sunward buys Canada's Avmax to diversify into aviation

-BEIJING (Reuters) - Chinese construction equipment maker Sunward Intelligent Equipment Co (002097.SZ) said it has bought Canadian aviation services provider Avmax Group, which has assets of up to $312 million, amid a sustained downturn in the construction machinery market.
+BEIJING, Oct 13 (Reuters) - Chinese construction equipment maker Sunward Intelligent Equipment Co said it has bought Canadian aviation services provider Avmax Group, which has assets of up to $312 million, amid a sustained downturn in the construction machinery market.

 Sunward closed the deal with Avmax’s biggest shareholder in mid-September, but the pricing has yet to be finalised based on Avmax’s future performance, among other factors, Sunward said in a stock exchanging filing late on Monday.